Group Dance Classes - Chicago

 Rotating partners is beneficial for everyone!
 We know what you're thinking: you planned to enjoy a nice evening out with your significant other learning to dance and spending an hour in each other’s arms, then the instructor rips you away from one another to dance with a stranger!
 DUN DUN DUUUUN!

 Have no fear; you'll thank us later.
-While rotating partners is certainly not mandatory at Ballroom Dance Chicago, we do highly recommend it.
 Here are some ways it can benefit you:

 Are group classes right for preparing for my wedding?